ytkimura/ytkimura.github.io/category/project2.md

 ---
 layout: category
-title: Plant Chemical Database
+title: Resources
 ---

+## Plant Chemical Database

-To better understand the evolution of plant metabolic network, we will build phylochemical database on which various plant natural products will be mapped onto the plant tree of life.
+To better understand the evolution of plant metabolic network, we will build a phylochemical database on which various plant natural products will be mapped onto the plant tree of life.

 This is being conducted with students from the Maeda lab and classroom.